FRickReich/dismantle/README.md

 * `.container-1382px` = 1382 pixels wide.
 * `.container-fluid` = 100% page width.

+find out more at the dismantle.gs wiki: <https://github.com/FRickReich/Dismantle/wiki/Dismantle-dismantled>

 ## Dependencies
 Dismantle uses __Normalize.css__ for consistency, but its not needed for it to run.